 Rule 33.
-Any senator may rise to a question of privilege and explain a personal matter by leave of the president, but shall not discuss any pending question in such explanations, nor shall any question of personal privilege permit any senator to introduce any person or persons in the galleries.
+Any senator may rise to a question of privilege and explain a personal matter by leave of the president, but shall not discuss any pending question or discuss the subject of any vote taken by the body or any legislative matter that may have been introduced or considered during the legislative session in such explanations, nor shall any question of personal privilege permit any senator to introduce any person or persons in the galleries.
 The president upon notice received may acknowledge the presence of any distinguished person or persons.